vafaei-ar/deepsource/README.md

 Install the package using:

+$ cd deepsource
-$ cd deepsource9 $ pip install -r requirements.txt $ python setup.py install
+$ pip install -r requirements.txt $ python setup.py install

 **DeepSource9** is a flexible and expendable point source detection package for radio telescope images.
 It takes simulated images and catalogs to train a neural network as signal to noise magnifier.
 Then it can provide a catalog of predicted point sources by thresholding bob detection (TBD).